Traveling to Carson Valley, Nevada is simple any time of year.

 - Reno-Tahoe International Airport is a 45-minute drive from Carson Valley.

-- Minden-Tahoe Airport is in the heart of Carson Valley.
+- Minden-Tahoe Airport (also known as the Minden Airport) is in the heart of Carson Valley.
 It’s a general aviation, 990-acre, full-service, non-towered facility.

 - Sacramento International Airport is a 2.5-3 hour drive over the Sierra (subject to weather and road conditions).